icolomina/equillar/ROADMAP.md

 - **Documentation**: Comprehensive guides, API documentation, and tutorials
 - **Performance optimization**: Database queries, frontend rendering, and blockchain interactions
 - **Security**: Regular security reviews and vulnerability assessments
-- **Compliance**: Staying updated with financial regulations and blockchain governance
 - **Updates & Upgrades**: Continuosly updates with the last PHP and Symfony versions with the last Soroban SDK versions.
 Also upgrade to the last React and frontend components versions.
 This also includes upgrades and revisions of the Soroban Contract so that it is continously improved and adapted to the last Stellar protocol upgrades.

 ## 🤝 Community Contribution